 - Non-Year12: Completion of post-secondary studies or at least 6 months’ work experience; and

 - Have access to a fully-functional computer / smart device loaded with a web browser and appropriate software applications to read PDF files, produce documents, and analyse information and data; and

-- Have access to a computer / smart device with reliable Internet Access; and
+- Have access to reliable Internet Access; and

-- Have a current valid email account for online learning and assessment communication; and
+- Have a current valid email account for learning and assessment communication; and

 - Have a telephone and current valid telephone number for learning and assessment communication, support and interviews; and

-- Successfully complete all assessment tasks to the required published standard; and
+- Successfully complete all assessment tasks to the required published standard.

-- Language and literacy skills at a level that enables you to read, interpret, communicate and apply a range of information and data, to write reports and other business documents for a variety of audiences, to provide clear information, instructions and feedback to others, and to present and address issues;’
+- Language and literacy skills at a level that enables you to read, interpret, communicate, and apply a range of information and data, to write reports and other business documents for a variety of audiences, and to present and address issues;

-- Numeracy skills at a level that enables you to plan and manage time, resources and budgets, to read and understand workplace figures, statistics and measurements, to collect, calculate and analyse workplace data, and to solve routine workplace and operational problems;
+- Numeracy skills at a level that enables you to plan and manage time, resources and budgets, to read and understand workplace figures, statistics and measurements, and to solve routine workplace and operational problems;

 - Technology skills to conduct online research using a web browser and to use a variety of software applications to send e-mails with attachments, read PDF files, produce documents, analyse information and data;

 - The ability to research information and data from a variety of sources;

 The following two qualifications have National recognition under the Australian Qualifications Framework (AQF).